 The Pilgrim House is progressive in its theology, sacramental in its outlook, and liturgical in its practice.
 It isn’t for everyone, and that’s okay.

 So, where can we go from here?

-- Or, you can listen to a periodic podcast on journeying with Jesus, or the new Six-Minute Seminary starting April 2019.
+- Or, you can listen to a periodic podcast on journeying with Jesus, or view the new Six-Minute Seminary starting June 2019.